rpgtools/initiate/README.md

 # Initiate

-__Pronounced in-i-shi-yut, as in a person who has been initiated into an organization or activity, typically recently.__
+__Pronounced ih-_nish_-ee-it, as in a person who has been initiated into an organization or activity, typically recently.__

 A simple initiative tracker for Table Top Role Playing Games.
 Initiate is designed so that you can start using it as quickly as possible for your in-person games with minimal fuss.